Sunday 24 November 2024

 Tuesday 01 October 2024

-Parents of newborn babies who require urgent hospital care will be entitled to up to 12 weeks of additional parental leave, if a proposal lodged by the Social Security Minister is approved by politicians.
+Parents of newborn babies who require urgent hospital care will be entitled to up to 12 weeks of additional parental allowance, if a proposal lodged by the Social Security Minister is approved by politicians.

 The legislative amendment proposed by Deputy Lyndsay Feltham also features plans to extend the payment of a death grant to the parents of a stillborn child.